ionic-team/ionic-docs/src/pages/vue/quickstart.md

 Additional details can be found [here](https://capacitor.ionicframework.com/docs/getting-started/with-ionic).

 Next, check out [all the APIs](https://capacitor.ionicframework.com/docs/apis) that are available.
-There’s some great stuff, including the [Camera API](https://capacitor.ionicframework.com/docs/apis/camera).
+There is some great features, including the [Camera API](https://capacitor.ionicframework.com/docs/apis/camera).
 We can implement photo capture functionality in just a few lines of code:

 ```typescript
 <template>